peterjinchristiansen/9-Professional-README-Generator/Develop/README.md

   To test the application, you will be using the command:

-    xd
+    npm start

   ---

   ## Questions

-  If you have any questions, you can e-mail me at xd.
+  If you have any questions, you can e-mail me at peterjinchristiansen@gmail.com.
-  You can also access my other projects at https://github.com/dx
+  You can also access my other projects at https://github.com/peterjinchristiansen

-  ---
-  ## License

-  This project has been licensed by Apache.